Ricuenio Kewal

-Career
+Club career

 He was born in Amsterdam, Netherlands.
 He played as a youngster at Amsterdamsche FC prior to joining the football academy at AZ Alkmaar in 2015.
 After progressing through the youth ranks and age-group levels, Kewal did enough to earn a professional contract with AZ Alkmaar, signing with the club on 19 June 2021.
-Kewal made his professional debut in the Eerste Divisie for Jong AZ against Almere City in a 2-1 victory on 9 August 2021.
+Kewal made his professional debut in the Eerste Divisie for Jong AZ against Almere City in a 2–1 victory on 9 August 2021.

-On 26 June 2024, Kewal signed a two-year contract with Croatian club Osijek after he had had reportedly been monitored for months previously by their sporting director Jose Boto.
-He made his debut in the Croatian Football League in a 2-1 home defeat to Dynamo Zagreb on 11 August 2024.
-He was an unused substitute as the club were knocked out via a penalty shoot-out in that season’s UEFA Conference League against Azerbaijani club Zira FK.
-However, in January 2025 it was reported that Kewal had been suffering from some physical discomfort whilst completing club training and subsequently underwent a health check-up.
-It was reported that he was diagnosed with a particular cardiovascular issue which would prevent him from continuing to play football professionally in Croatia.
-It was also reported that Osijek therefore had initiated the process of terminating his contract with the club.
+On 26 June 2024, Kewal signed a two-year contract with Croatian club Osijek after he had reportedly been monitored for months previously by their sporting director Jose Boto.
+He made his debut in the Croatian Football League in a 2–1 home defeat to Dynamo Zagreb on 11 August 2024.
+He was an unused substitute as the club were knocked out via a penalty shoot-out in that season's UEFA Conference League against Azerbaijani club Zira FK.
+However, in January 2025 it seemed that Kewal might have suffering from some physical discomfort whilst completing club training and subsequently underwent a health check-up.
+After thorough examination at UAMC Amsterdam in March 2025 It was found that there was no longer a sport restriction.